 Tin Whistle vs Irish Flute: Differences and Similarities

-Both instruments are commonly used in traditional Irish music, but they have distinct characteristics in construction, technique, and tone.
+You will often hear both instruments in traditional Irish music, but they differ in their construction, playing technique, and overall tone.

-As we explore Irish music, two instruments often come into play: the tin whistle and the Irish flute.
+As we look at Irish music, two instruments often come into play: the tin whistle and the Irish flute.
 This article aims to outline the differences between them, simplifying their features for better understanding.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.